e-strauss/JML_XAI_Project/docs/src/shapExp.md

 ##### 4 Calculate shapley weights with weighting kernel:
 ---
-Disturbed images in which very many or very few samples are masked in and out are given more weight than images in which approximately half of the samples are masked in and out.
+Disturbed images in which very many or very few segments are masked in or out are given high weights, while images in which approximately half of the samples are masked in and out are given a weight close to zero.
+This way images, in which the influence of a single segment can be preciseley assessed, are higher weighted than those, for which this is not possible.

 ![](images/shap.png)